Turning the tides

 Neil Laamanen's brilliant mind is just one of the many resources that small- and medium-sized businesses can draw on to move their ocean-related businesses and innovations forward at SEATAC, NSCC's technology access centre.

-"Canada has several of these centers, which open channels between academic institutions and private industry," says Neil of the 60 TACs across Canada, which are funded by the Natural Sciences and Engineering Research Council (NSERC).
+"Canada has several of these centres, which open channels between academic institutions and private industry," says Neil of the 60 TACs across Canada, which are funded by the Natural Sciences and Engineering Research Council (NSERC).
 "However, ours is the only one specializing in the ocean industry."

 SEATAC's growing technology-focused team helps clients fill the gap between proof-of-concept and the market for the ocean innovation ecosystem.
 Neil, who specializes in design and manufacturing, works directly with clients to bring their visions to life.